SonySemiconductorSolutions/aitrios-sdk-zone-detection-webapp-cs/ZoneDetection/README.md

 > **Note**
 > Check before using Telemetry/Events screen.
-> Command parameter file connected to the edge AI device is overwritten when inference is started.
+> Command parameter file connected to the Edge Device is overwritten when inference is started.

 - Select the [**Telemetry/Events**] tab at the bottom left of the screen to display the Telemetry/Events screen